-DFT calculations were conducted to investigate discovered compounds in detail using the plane-wave basis projector augmented wave (PAW) method as implemented in the Vienna ab-initio simulation package (VASP) $6.1.^{24,25}$ The Perdew-Burke-Ernzerhof (PBE) exchange-correlation functional26 was used.
-Cut-off energy was set at 520 eV.
-Number of k-points was determined so that the k-point density in the reciprocal space was more than 100 Å^3 .
-Total energy converged in 0.1 meV/atom.
-Atomic positions and lattice constants were optimized until total energy converged in 1 meV/atom.
-Dynamical stability of crystals was examined by harmonic phonon calculations using phonopy code27 with total energy convergence in 10^{-10} eV/atom and force convergence in 0.01 eV/Å.
+DFT calculations were conducted to investigate discovered compounds in detail using the plane-wave basis projector augmented wave (PAW) method as implemented in the Vienna ab initio simulation package (VASP) 6.1.^{24,25} The Perdew-Burke-Ernzerhof (PBE) exchange-correlation functional26 was used.
+The cut-off energy was set at 520 eV.
+The number of k-points was determined so that the k-point density in the reciprocal space was more than 100 Å3.
+The total energy converged to 0.1 meV/atom.
+Atomic positions and lattice constants were optimized until the total energy converged to 1 meV/atom.
+The dynamical stability of crystals was examined by harmonic phonon calculations using phonopy code27 with the total energy convergence of 10^{-10} eV/atom and force convergence of 0.01 eV/Å.

 III.
-RESULTS and DISCUSSION
+RESULTS AND DISCUSSION